full-auto-robots/full-auto-robots.github.io/docs/dt_install.md

 # Installing DriveTools

+Here are your installation options:

-* GitHub: See the GitHub page for instructions on installation (https://github.com/full-auto-robots/drivetools).
+* `GitHub`: See the DriveTools [GitHub page](https://github.com/full-auto-robots/drivetools) for instructions on installation.